 $41,627,431

-This martial arts film has been directed by Jeff Wadlow and stars Sean Faris, Cam Gigandet, Amber Heard, and Djimon Hounsou in prominent roles.
+Directed by Jeff Wadlow, "Never Back Down" is a high-energy martial arts drama featuring Sean Faris, Cam Gigandet, Amber Heard, and Djimon Hounsou in pivotal roles.

 CrimeDramaMystery